vasudev-ps/Neighbourhood-Map/README.md

 * API: Google maps and Wikipedia.
 * javascript libraries: jQuery and Knockout

+* Googles geolocations Service is used to set the map to user area.

-Project uses google places library to search the place of user input.
+* Project uses google places library to search the place of user input.Autocomlete service is used.
   Depending upon the input Wikipedia API returns the result of related wiki links, which will be automatically binded to DOM using  knockout JS.
+* The Map will be focused upon the user input city and a marker will be placed.
+* If user selects any type of establishments.
+Markers will be placed based on the results of google places library.
+* On clicked on the marker the details of the places will be displayed in infowindow.

+To Experience the Site [Click Here](https://vasudev-ps.github.io/Neighbourhood-Map/).

+Feel free to exchange thaughts.